jningtho/jningtho.github.io/_posts/2017-05-23-configuring-gcloud-sdk.md

 date:   2017-04-19 13:12:08 +0530
 categories: gcp
 ---

+### CLI Tool to manage Products and Services on Google Cloud

+The gCloud SDK is a set of tools required to manages Google Products and Services via command-line and contains the following.
+* gcloud - access and manage virtual machines on Compute Engine, right from creating, starting, managing instances and decommisioning via the command line.
+It is used to manage `authentication`, `configuration`, `interactions with the Cloud Platform APIs` and `connect to the virtual instances via SSH`.

+* gsutil - provides CLI access and manage `Google Cloud Storage`, `buckets` and `objects`.

+* bq - allows to manage and `run queries`, `manipulate datasets`, `tables` and `entities` in BigQuery.

+You can run these tools interactively or in your automated scripts.
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.

 To add new posts, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.
 Take a look at the source for this post to get an idea about how it works.